 The technology advisory board is composed of experts in Design + UX, Data Science, Growth Marketing, SaaS, and Philanthropic Tech.
 As the needs of our users evolve, we seek strategic guidance from experts in the field to ensure that we provide technology that our users value.

-STEVEN BOAL founded Quotient in 1998 and serves as the CEO and Chairman of the Board of Directors.
+STEVEN BOAL is the CEO and Chairman of the Board of Directors of Matia Mobility, a manufacturer of robotic standing wheelchairs.
+Prior to Matia Mobility, Steven founded Quotient (NYSE:QUOT) in 1998 and served as its CEO and Chairman of the Board of Directors.
 Prior to founding Quotient, Steven served as VP of business development for Integral Development Corporation.
 Steven also previously was VP and head of global emerging markets derivative technology at J.P.
 Morgan.
-He is also the Founder and Chairman of electronic gift card company Cashstar, and a founding board member of Matia Robotics.
+He is also the Founder and Chairman of electronic gift card company Cashstar (sold to Blackhawk).
 He has held board positions on the Oshman Family JCC, Gideon Hausner Jewish Day School, and Kehillah Jewish High School.
 Steven holds a B.A. from the State University of New York at Albany.